timblack1/repo-filter/README.md

 - `start` runs the app for development, reloading on file changes
 - `start:build` runs the app after it has been built using the build command
 - `build` builds the app and outputs it in the `dist` directory
-- `test` runs the test suite with Karma
+- `test` runs the test suite with Karma, and displays test coverage
 - `lint` runs the linter for the project

 ## Tooling configs